ahmadizzan/ahmadizzan.github.io/about.md

 Hello!
 I'm Izzan.

-I'm currently working on machine learning at stealth startup in Singapore.
+I'm currently working on machine learning at a stealth startup in Singapore.

 I'm a final-year computer science student at [Bandung Institute of Technology](https://if.stei.itb.ac.id/), Indonesia.